nouman0103/winerp/README.md

 # Features

- - Fast: Minimum Response Time Recorded: `0.001s`
+ - Fast: Minimum Response Time Recorded: `0.001s`.
- - Reliable, Stable and Easy to integrate
+ - Reliable, Stable and Easy to integrate.
- - A single hosted server can be used to serve all clients on the machine
+ - A single hosted server can be used to serve all clients on the machine.
- - No limitation on number of connected clients
+ - No limitation on number of connected clients.
+ - Inter bot-communication possible.
+ - Inter server-communication possible.